w3c/wot/proposals/policies/assertion-id.md

   - Correct examples: `td-context-default-language`, `td-forms-response`, `arch-security-consideration-tls-1-2`
   - Incorrect examples: `context-default-language`, `forms-response`, `security-consideration-tls-1-2`
 - Subspecification hierarchy: If a document has subdocuments (bindings) or standalone chapters (profiles), the specification name should be followed by the subdocument or category acronym.
-  - Correct examples: `binding-http-default-readproperty`, `profile-basic-description`
+  - Correct examples: `binding-http-default-readproperty`, `prof-basic-description`
   - Incorrect examples: `binding-default-readproperty`, `http-default-readproperty`, `profile-description`
 - The spec editors and authors are encouraged to pick human readable and concise ids.
 - The pattern is as follows: